BenMinch/NuPhylo/README.md

 ### Visualizing your tree

 A csv file titled NuPhylo_itol_colors.csv has been provided to make annotating your tree in itol very easy.
 Just go into your tree in iTOL and create a new colorstrip dataset.
 You can then paste data from this csv file into your new dataset to visualize unique colors for each order and family.

+### New Feature: Concatenated alignment

+If you want to make a tree of the concatenated alignment of multiple marker genes, you can do so with the -cat flag.
+In order to do this you will have to list multiple marker genes in the -m flag and multiple input files with the -i flag.
+Make sure the order of these matches and your genome name is consistent across all your marker gene files.

+Example: `python python NuPhylo.py -i Genome_MCP.faa,Genome_PolB.faa -m MCP,PolB -o Output_folder -cat`

+Some warnings
+1. You cannot use -cat with the -e flag.
+2. By default, it will only include sequences in the concatenated alignment where all marker genes are present within a genome.

 # Copyright
 NuPhylo Copyright (C) 2023 Benjamin Minch